bernhardHartleb/Install-VM-Debian/README.md

 ## Install Debian in VirtualBox and connect to Zybo development board

  - Check and enable Virtualization instructions on your PC!
 Check with Task Manager and enable in BIOS if disabled.
  - Install and open latest Oracle VirtualBox 6.1.X VM Software from https://www.virtualbox.org/
  - Download Debian "amd64 iso-cd" image from: https://cdimage.debian.org/debian-cd/11.6.0/amd64/iso-cd/debian-11.6.0-amd64-netinst.iso
- - Click New in VirtualBox
+ - Create new Machine in VirtualBox.
  - Name your new VM “Debian 11.6” choose Type “Linux” and Version “Debian 64Bit”.
  - Choose a memory size (RAM).
 Recommended half of thes system memory.
 At least 4096MB.
- - Hard Disk: Create a virtual Hard disk.
+ - Hard Disk: Create a virtual Hard disk with following settings:
- - Click Create.
- - File location and size: Choose a path at which the virtual hard disk is stored.
+ - File location: Choose a path at which the virtual hard disk is stored.
+ - Choose a maximum file size of at least 10GB!
+Make sure you have at least 4GB free disk space initially.
  - Hard disk file Type: VDI.
  - Storage on physical hard disk: Dynamically allocated.
- - Choose a maximum size.
-Minimum 8GB!
-Make sure you have at least 2GB free disk space initially.
  - Click Create.
  - In your VirtualBox Manager, you now have a VM listed.
 On the right side, you can see the properties of your VM.
  - Click Change.
 Add a new shared folder to the VM configuration folder name "shared".
  - Create a new shared directory in your lecture folder and select it as path.
  - Select "Automatically mount" and click OK.
+ - Basic setup of your VM is complete, we come back to it later.
  - Click the start Button to boot the VM.
- - A window “Select start-up disk” appears.
-Choose the Debian ISO downloaded before.
+ - A window “Select media for start-up” appears.
+Add the Debian ISO downloaded before and select it.
 Click Start.
  - Linux is booting from the install media.
 Press Enter to start the Graphical installation.
  - Choose your language (English) and press Enter.
- - Select your location and press Enter.
+ - Select your location (other -> Europe -> Austria) and press Enter.
  - Keep the default locale en_US.UTF-8
- - Select your keyboard standard.
+ - Select your keyboard configuration: German for QWERTZ keyboards.
  - Network configuration is automatically detected.
- - Hostname: Your FH login.
-Is used for reference only.
+ - Hostname: Your FH login (not email).
+This is used for reference only.
  - Domain Name: leave empty.
 Press Continue.
  - Password for root: root
  - Set up a simple username and password:
- - Full Name: [your name], User name for your account: [your choice], password: [your pw]
+ - Full Name: [your name], User name for your account: [your choice], password: [simple pw]
  - Partition disks: Guided – use entire disk.
  - Select disk to partition: Just one should be available.
 Choose it.
  - Partition disks: All files in one partition